mello9494/Sudoko/README.md

-# Sudoko
+# Sudoku
-This Sudoko game is a project written in Python.
+This Sudoku game is a project written in Python.
 This project implements Python GUI, Object-Oriented Programming principles, and backtracking.

 ## Python
 As this project is written in Python, I have chosen Pygame to enable user interaction.